Fragility of reaction-diffusion models to competing advective processes

 for $a \geq 1$.
 The $+/-$ represent the downwind/upwind profiles respectively.
-For $a \leq 1$, $s^*_- = 0$ (upwind front does not move), but Eq.~(\ref{eq:spm}) applies for $s^*_+$.
-This answer can also be obtained by the saddle-point method, which only requires that the Fourier Transform of the IC does not contain poles (derivation in Supplementary Materials \cite{SM}, Section SIII).
+For $a \leq 1$, $s^*_- = 0$ (upwind front does not move with zero diffusion and $a \leq 1$), but Eq.~(\ref{eq:spm}) applies for $s^*_+$.
+Note: when $a=0$, Eq.~(\ref{eq:spm}) does not apply, since $\rho^* = 0$ and $\sigma^* = 0$; when only $b=0$, only $\sigma^* = 0$ for $x>0$ (SM \cite{SM}, Section SII).
+Eq.~(\ref{eq:spm}) can also be obtained by the saddle-point method, which only requires that the Fourier Transform of the IC does not contain poles (SM \cite{SM}, Section SIII).
 Therefore, our result applies to any IC with a finite support.
-Non-compact ICs will not be discussed here.

-Thus, we predict the finite speed of the downwind front \cite{Footnote5} as either of the interlayer couplings, $a$ or $b$, approach (but not equal) zero!
-This key result is elucidated in Fig.~\ref{fig:1}; the match with numerical calculations \cite{Footnote5prime} supports the validity of the pulled front assumption.
-The characteristic profile width is given by the inverse of the spatial decay or growth rate of the solution in Eq.~(\ref{eq:LinearSol}) at $c_0$.
-This rate is given by
+The finite speed of the downwind front as couplings approach (but $\neq$) zero, see Fig.~\ref{fig:1}, is the key prediction of the mean-field theory when $\mathcal{D}=0$.
+The match with numerical calculations \cite{Footnote5prime} supports the validity of the pulled front assumption.